-A comparison of healthcare costs by country shows that the overall global health spending growth has been dominated by government spending in the 21st century.
-The role of government spending is the most prominent in high-income countries, where the average per capita public spending in 2017 was close to $2,000.
-The corresponding figures for low-income, lower-middle-income, and upper-middle-income countries were approximately $10, $60, and $260, respectively.
+Data on healthcare costs per capita by country shows that the overall global health spending growth has been dominated by government spending in the 21st century.
+The role of government spending is the most prominent in high-income countries, where the average per capita public spending in 2019 was $3,191.
+The corresponding figures for low-income, lower-middle-income, and upper-middle-income countries were approximately $39, $119, and $472, respectively.

 7. Per-capita out-of-pocket spending grew from $14 in 2000 to $18 in 2017 in low-income countries.

 The even greater growth in public spending meanwhile meant that the share of out-of-pocket spending came down in percentage terms, from 50% to 41%.
-Per capita out-of-pocket spending in lower-middle-income, upper-middle-income, and high-income countries rose from $30 to $50, $93 to $132, and $427 to $565, respectively.
-Per capita healthcare spending by country data, however, shows that the share of out-of-pocket spending in overall spending in these income groups fell from 50% to 41%, from 36% to 32%, and from 24% to 22%.
+Per capita out-of-pocket spending rose to $46 in lower-middle-income countries, while the figure reached $132 in upper-middle-income and $565 in high-income countries.
+Per capita healthcare spending by country data, however, shows that the share of out-of-pocket spending in overall spending in these three income groups fell to 39%, 32%, and 22%, respectively.

 Cost of Healthcare by Country

-9. At 16.9, the USA has the highest health expenditure as a percentage of the GDP among OECD countries.
+9. At 18.8%, the US has the highest health expenditure as a percentage of the GDP among OECD countries.

-As per the latest World Bank data, the USA also ranks at the top among all large countries (including non-OECD) in this regard.
+As per the latest World Bank data, the US also ranks at the top among all large countries (including non-OECD) in this regard.
 Despite a high GDP and a high percentage of it spent on healthcare, the US doesn’t necessarily have the best functioning health system.
 Factors like high physician salaries and high pharmaceutical costs push up the health expenditure in the country.
-Switzerland (12.2%), Germany (11.2%), France (11.2%), Sweden (11%), and Japan (10.9%) follow the US as of 2018 based on the percentage of GDP spent on healthcare by country.
+Canada (12.9%), Germany (12.8%), France (12.2%), and the United Kingdom (12%) follow the US as of 2020 based on the percentage of GDP spent on healthcare by country.

-10. The USA has the highest per capita health expenditure in the world at $10,586.
+10. The US has the highest per capita health expenditure in the world at $12,318.

 India also ranks low in terms of healthcare expenditure as a percentage of GDP (3.6%).
-Other notable countries with relatively low per capita healthcare spending include Indonesia ($301), China ($688), South Africa ($1,071), and Mexico ($1,137).
-In India, China, and Indonesia, part of the reason for the low per capita expenditure is the very high population.
+Other notable countries with relatively low per capita healthcare spending include China ($1,227), Turkey ($1,305), Colombia ($1,336), and Brazil ($1,498$).
+In India and China, part of the reason for the low per capita expenditure is the very high population.

 Out-of-pocket payments are costs borne directly by patients and not by insurance or any other government-offered measure.
 These expenses include cost-sharing, self-medication, and other costs directly paid for by private households.
-The latest figures on out-of-pocket healthcare costs by country show that other countries with high per capita expenditure are Austria ($1,362), Malta ($1,285), USA ($1,212), South Korea ($1,048), and Cyprus ($1,016).
-At the other end of the spectrum, the figures for South Africa, Indonesia, India, and China are $86, $112, $136, and $247, respectively.
+The latest figures on out-of-pocket healthcare costs by country show that other countries with high per capita expenditure are the US ($1,225), Portugal ($1,089), Korea ($1,040), and Austria ($1,033).
+At the other end of the spectrum, the figures for India, Colombia, Turkey, Croatia, and China are $126, $182, $214, $217, and $315, respectively.

-15. The USA has the highest per capita government spending on healthcare at $8,949.
+15. The US has the highest per capita government spending on healthcare at $10,052.

 Government spending, in this case, includes compulsory health insurance.
 Note that despite the highest government spending per capita, the share of public healthcare expenditure is lower than private expenditure.
-Based on government spending on healthcare by country, other names at the top are Norway ($5,289), Germany ($5,056), Switzerland ($4,660), and Sweden ($4,569).
-On the flip side, large countries that have among the lowest per capita government spending on health include India ($51.8), Indonesia ($136), China ($399), South Africa ($460), and Brazil ($551).
+Based on government spending on healthcare by country, other names at the top are Germany ($6,351), Norway ($6,044), Denmark($5,453), and Sweden ($5,358).
+On the flip side, countries that have among the lowest per capita government spending on health include India ($76), China ($502), Brazil ($612), Mexico ($649), and Turkey ($1,029).

-16. Among developed countries, the USA has the highest per-person healthcare administrative costs at $2,497.
+16. Among developed countries, the US has the highest per-person healthcare administrative costs at $2,497.

 US Healthcare Spending Statistics

-17. In the USA, private health expenditure accounts for more than 50% of the total health expenditure per capita.
+17. In the US, private health expenditure accounted for more than 15% of the total health expenditure per capita in 2020.

-18. The USA has the highest pharmaceutical spending per capita in the world at nearly $1,220.
+18. The US has the highest pharmaceutical spending per capita in the world at nearly $1,310.

-A reason for the USA having the most expensive healthcare in the world is the high cost of medicines.
+A reason for the US having the most expensive healthcare in the world is the high cost of medicines.
 The country spends more per person on pharmaceuticals by far compared to other top-ranked countries.
-For example, the figure for Switzerland, the second-ranked country as of 2018, is $963.
-The figures for Japan, Canada, and Germany are $838, $832, and $832, respectively.
+For example, the figure for Japan, the second-ranked country as of 2021, is $954.
+The figures for Germany, Canada, and Switzerland are $948, $868, and $862, respectively.
 Unlike many other countries, drug prices in the US are not government-regulated but open to market competition.

-According to experts, the relative higher rates of elective surgeries and advanced testing procedures contribute to the USA topping the list of average healthcare costs by country.
+According to experts, the relatively higher rates of elective surgeries and advanced testing procedures contribute to the US topping the list of average healthcare costs by country.
 Only Switzerland has more inpatient hip replacement procedures per 1,000 population than the US, with the OECD average being 10.5.
-Similarly, the USA has one of the highest rates of MRI scans per 1,000 population at 111.
+Similarly, the US has one of the highest rates of MRI scans per 1,000 population at 111.
 France and Germany have higher rates, but the OECD average is just 65.

 (The Commonwealth Fund)

-21. Among OECD countries, the USA has the lowest percentage of population covered by government/social health insurance.
+21. Among OECD countries, the US has the lowest percentage of the population covered by government/social health insurance.

-Almost all OECD countries have provided social insurance for 100% or more than 90% of their population according to the most recent data on healthcare costs by country.
-Germany and Mexico are just under the 90% mark, while Chile has made it available to about 75% of its population.
-In the US, however, government or social insurance covers just about 36% of the population.
-About 55% of the US population is under private health insurance coverage.
-For the remaining 9% uninsured, the high costs of healthcare in the country can prove particularly trying.
+Almost all OECD countries have provided social insurance for 100% or more than 90% of their population, according to the most recent data on healthcare costs by country.
+Mexico’s government covers the insurance for 81% of its population, while Chile has made it available to about 78% of its population.
+In the US, however, government or social insurance covers just about 37% of the population.
+About 53% of the US population is under private health insurance coverage.
+For the remaining 10% uninsured, the high costs of healthcare in the country can prove particularly trying.

 A sign of the efficacy of the expenditure on healthcare is the average life expectancy of the population.
-Among countries that spend the most on healthcare, the USA scores the lowest on this front.
-The OECD average is 80.7 years, while the life expectancies in Switzerland, France, Canada, the UK, and Germany are 83.6 years, 82.6 years, 82 years, 81.3 years, and 81.1 years, respectively.
+Among countries that spend the most on healthcare, the US scores the lowest on this front, right after Colombia.
+The OECD average is 81 years, while the life expectancies in Japan, Switzerland, Spain, Italy, and Korea are 84.4 years, 84 years, 83.9 years, 83.6 years, and 83.3 years, respectively.
 The US also has the highest chronic disease burden and an obesity rate that is twice the OECD average.

 (The Commonwealth Fund)

-Among OECD countries, only the UK has a higher rate of flu vaccination, with the figure being as low as 35% and 34% in Germany and Norway.
+Among OECD countries, Korea had the highest flu vaccination rate among the elderly, at 80.7%.
+Other countries with vaccination rates over 70% were Denmark (78%), Chile (73.2%), Mexico (72.6%), the UK (72.4%), and Ireland (70.7%).
+On the other hand, Turkey and Latvia had the lowest vaccination rates at 5.9% and 9.1%, respectively.
 Being top-ranked in terms of per capita healthcare costs by country has had positive outcomes for the US in some areas.
-The USA also has one of the highest percentages (80%) of women aged 50 to 69 screened for breast cancer against the OECD average of 60%.
-As a result, the country also has the highest average five-year survival rate for breast cancer.
+The US also has one of the highest percentages (77%) of women aged 50 to 69 screened for breast cancer against the OECD average of 62%.

 Overall improvement in economic conditions has helped increase the expenditure on healthcare in most parts of the world.
 At the same time, as these statistics on healthcare costs by country show through the US example, higher expenditure needs to be coupled with the right policies to ensure the benefits reach the population to the fullest.